alyeaj/07-assignment/README.md

 ## Process
 This was not as tedious as the last assignment and it was pretty easy despite the errors and mistakes made.
 I liked be able to customize the idex.html pages and the style.css page and designing the website to look how I want.
 That was the funnest part and the time I spent most on.
 Most of the errors mainly came from mistyping and forgetting a step.
+Though I was getting frustrated as to why my changes weren't being saved.
+Could be that I didn't change the name of the forked repository but that would make any sense.
+I did rename the repository though I think that might have confused things.
+It seemed like a simple assignment yet I'm still not used to using the droplets.